Leslie Marshall (journalist): Other media appearances

-Marshall is a regular political pundit on Fox News and CNBC's Kudlow & Company.
+Marshall is a regular political pundit on Fox News and previously on CNBC's Kudlow & Company.
 She is also a regular contributor on CNN’s Showbiz Tonight.
 She has appeared on Fox news programs The O'Reilly Factor and Your World with Neil Cavuto, as well as former programs Hannity & Colmes and The John Gibson show.
 She was formerly a Varsity Panel Member on the Dennis Miller Show on CNBC until it was cancelled.
-Leslie has also been seen on Scarborough Country on MSNBC and has substituted for Alan Colmes on the Fox Radio Network/nationally, as well as Jim Bohannon on the Westwood One Radio Network.
+Leslie has also been seen on Scarborough Country on MSNBC and substituted for Alan Colmes on the Fox Radio Network/nationally, as well as Jim Bohannon on the Westwood One Radio Network.

 Acting career

 In addition to her radio and television career, Marshall has made guest acting appearances on Desperate Housewives, NYPD Blue, 7th Heaven, Passions, General Hospital, Port Charles, What Should You Do? on Lifetime and various other films.

 Personal life

-Marshall is an assumed surname.
-Originally from Somerset, MA, Marshall earned a Bachelor of Science in Speech Communications from Northeastern University and a Masters in Broadcast Journalism from Emerson College.
-She lives in the Los Angeles area with her husband and their son and daughter.
+Marshall is an assumed surname (it is her father's middle name and her great-grandmother's last name).
+Marshall was raised in Somerset, Massachusetts.
+She earned a Bachelor of Science in Speech Communications from Northeastern University in 1985 and a Masters in Broadcast Journalism from Emerson College.

+Her father is of Jewish descent and her mother is Christian.

+After having a child die four days prior to birth from Canavan disease, she and her husband tried to adopt from India which was difficult because neither she or her husband was Hindu (he is of Indian Muslim descent).
+The couple was eventually able to adopt a son from Pakistan.
+Later, she had a daughter with her husband via in-vitro fertilization.